nianlonggu/nianlonggu.github.io/_posts/2019-07-10-tutorial-on-EM.markdown

 Suppose that we have use the EM algorithm to find the estimation of the model parameters, what does the posterior $$p_\theta(\mathbf{z}^{(j)}\vert \mathbf{x})$$ represent?
 It actually represents the likelihood that the data $$\mathbf{x}$$ belongs to the Gaussian model index $$j$$ (or Cluster $$j$$).
 Therefore, we can use the posterior expression given in the **E** step above, to the compute the posterior $$p_\theta(\mathbf{z}^{(j)}\vert \mathbf{x}),\ j=1,\dots,M$$, and determine the cluster index with largest posterior $$c_x=\arg \max_{j} p_\theta(\mathbf{z}^{(j)}\vert \mathbf{x})$$

 ## Demo
+We implement the EM & GMM using python, and test it on 2d dataset.

 ```python
 import numpy as np